 Always choose an antiperspirant, not a deodorant.

 Deodorants work to mask body odor, but they don’t relieve excessive sweating.
-Non-prescription, “clinical-strength” antiperspirants that contain active ingredients such as aluminum chloride are available over-the-counter and can temporarily block sweat pores to reduce sweating.
-Applying antiperspirant to clean, dry skin before going to bed can help you absorb it better.
+Non-prescription, “clinical-strength” antiperspirants that contain active ingredients, such as aluminum chloride, are available over-the-counter and can temporarily block sweat pores to reduce sweating.
+For the best results, apply antiperspirant to dry skin before going to bed.

 Can Stress Affect Sweat?